DigitalBrewLLC/cxt-manager/README.md

 - ✅ Respect constraints
 - ✅ Pick up where previous conversations left off

-**You and your AI decide what goes in the files.
-CxtManager just keeps them organized, versioned, and aligned.**
+**You and your AI decide what goes in the files. cxt-manager just keeps them organized, versioned, and aligned.**

 ## Quick Start